smannam77/league-match-analysis/README.md

 ## Introduction

-League of Legends is a competitive 5v5 strategy game where early advantages such as kills or gold can snowball into decisive wins.
-In professional play, teams closely track performance metrics such as gold differential, XP lead, CS advantage, and kill counts to assess their standing at various stages of the game.
+League of Legends is a 5v5 strategy game with where early game advantages such as kills or gold can snowball into potential wins.
+In competitive games, teams closely track performance metrics such as gold differential, XP lead, CS advantage, and kill counts to assess their standing at various stages of the game.

 This project investigates whether **10-minute early-game stats** can predict the *final